rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 The application log 'Rholog.txt' is placed in `<Application folder>\rho`

 ##Switching Qt versions
-If Visual Studio is preferred over RhoStudio, RhoMobile applications can be built only with Visual Studio 2008 or Visual Studio 2012.
+RhoMobile applications can be built only with Visual Studio 2008 or Visual Studio 2012, and only with Qt 5.1.1.0 or Qt 5.5.0.0.
 If after following the steps above a different version of Qt is desired, follow these steps to make the switch:

 1. Go to the Qt website and download and install the desired Qt version for Visual Studio 2008 or Visual Studio 2012.
 2. Verify the Qt installation path.
 It should be something like: C:\Qt\<QtVersion>\<VSVersion>